tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 Since we're serious developers and Meteor gives us ability to use things from the future, let's move Socially to the next level!

-To make Socially easier to maintainable we can use es6 classes and modules.
+To make Socially easier to maintain we can use es6 classes and modules.

 Let's create a `imports` folder.
 It allows us to lazy-load modules.